sean-/freebsd-laptops/README.md

 * Switch from using `library/sysrc` to lineinfile for sysrc-style updates.
 * Improve `library/kld` to not return changed when a module is already loaded.
+* Figure out a different way to query the hardware without `dmidecode`